privacybydesign/irma-documentation/yivi-docs/docs/sdjwtvc-issuance.md

 Since OpenID4VP is only meant for disclosures, there would be no way to get SD-JWT VCs into the Yivi app.
 We therefore decided to extend the IRMA protocol to allow it to issue SD-JWT VC credentials together with our existing Idemix ones.

-Enabling support is opt-in for existing Yivi issuers, and will be explained in detail in this article.
+Enabling SD-JWT VC support is opt-in for existing Yivi issuers, and will be explained in detail in this article.

 :::warning
 SD-JWT VC and OpenID4VP support in Yivi are currently experimental.
 We don't recommend depending on it for now.